• HOME

 Responsible tourism starts with respect.

 Further, dress accordingly to the customs in the country you are visiting.
-If you visit a country where women are covering up most of or all of their body, then do it.
+If you visit a country where women are covering up most of, or all of their bodies, then do it.

 After talking about the customs of young boys in Myanmar being monks for a year and how he experienced it, this young monk wanted to take a photo with me